Employing a foreign national

 Read more about Work in paid employment - Single Permit (GVVA).

-• As a mass media correspondent.
+• As a media correspondent.

-• As non-privileged military or civilian personnel.
+• As military personnel with non-privileged status, or civilian personnel.

 Read more about the paid employment residence permit.